30DaysOf/responsible-ai/notebooks/README.md

 # Responsible AI Toolbox Notebooks

 This repository contains a collection of Jupyter Notebooks that demonstrate how to use the Responsible AI Toolbox to build Responsible AI solutions.
-The notebooks here are reproduced and adapted from the [Responsible AI Toolnox: Notebook Tutorials](https://github.com/microsoft/responsible-ai-toolbox/tree/main/notebooks) selection.
+ - Notebooks here are reproduced from the [Responsible AI Toolnox: Notebook Tutorials](https://github.com/microsoft/responsible-ai-toolbox/tree/main/notebooks) for learning purposes only.
+ - Read [this May 2022 Technical Community Blog Post](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/responsible-ai-dashboard-and-scorecard-in-azure-machine-learning/ba-p/3391068) for a comprehensive overview of the Responsible AI Toolbox.

 ## 1. What is Responsible AI?